dddrrreee/cs140e-20win/README.md

-## CS140E: embedded operating systems (Engler, Winter 2020.)
+## CS140E: embedded operating systems (Engler, Winter 2020)

 This is a lab-based class with no explicit lectures.
 We will do two two-to-three hour labs each week.
 You should be able to complete almost all of the lab in one sitting.
+Assuming it's useful I will do some kind of optional discussion section on Fridays.

 By the end of the class you will have built your own simple, clean OS for the widely-used, ARM-based raspberry pi --- including interrupts,